mrsp/gem/README.md

 Papers:
 * Unsupervised Gait Phase Estimation for Humanoid Robot Walking (Intl.
 Conf. on Robotics and Automation (ICRA), 2019)

+## GEM is a part of GEM2
+GEM functionalities have been encapsulated in the GEM2 package (https://github.com/mrsp/gem2).
+This package is now deprecated.

 ## Training
 Solely proprioceptive sensing is utilized in training, namely joint encoder, F/T, and IMU.